University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/pathogens_and_metagenomics/assembly_short_read.md

 You can also add node labels to display more information.
 E.g. the following view shows length and depth labels.
 ![Assembly graph with labels](images/SRR36298124_bandage_labelled.png)

+You can see that the assembly graph is quite complicated!
+In the next practical you will have the opportunity to compare this with a long-read assembly graph.